doableware/djongo/docs/docs/donate.md

 toc: false
 ---

-**Thank you** for donating.
 You belong to the **top 1% of the world** community responsible for fostering open source innovation!
 We gratefully accept your contribution.

 * At the time of payment checkout, **you don't need to** provide accurate personal information as we don't store it.